Updated September 2019

 Come see the Children's Museum of Atlanta be transformed into a spooky fun house.
 Dress your little ghosts and goblins in their Halloween best for crafts, performances, prizes and trick-or-treating.

 When: Saturday, Oct.
 26 from 6:30 to 8:30 p.m.

 Cost: Members are $10; non-members $20.
 Reservations are required and tickets will not be sold at the door.

-Joleen Pete lives outside Atlanta with her husband and their 5-year-old son.
+Joleen Pete lives outside Atlanta with her husband and their son.
 On the weekends they enjoy going into the city for family fun and exploration.
-Joleen is the professional photographer behind Joleen Pete Photography and family blogger behind Love, Joleen.
+Joleen is the family travel and lifestyle blogger behind Love, Joleen.